 Now, to be fair, I’m that person who records everything I spend and knows exactly how much goes on what, not just when I’m travelling but at home as well.
 But in my home life I don’t budget as such; I know what my normal spending pattern is like and can usually keep more or less on track.

 That all changes when I plan a trip.
-For many years now, before I’ve even booked anything, I have cracked open an Excel spreadsheet and planned out every conceivable cost of the trip I’m considering.
+For many years now, before I’ve even booked anything, I have cracked open an Excel spreadsheet and planned out every conceivable cost of the trip I’m considering, including all the hidden fees that are easy to overlook.
 Airfare?
 Hotels?
 Guided tours?
 Visas?
 And what about the smaller things – public transport, airport transfers, tipping?
 Mobile phone costs?
 And last but not least, FOOD.
 I don’t get too precious about it, and I tend to over-estimate slightly on purpose, but totalling up my trip in this much detail allows me to have a really firm handle on the overall cost and be absolutely sure that, when it comes to the crunch, there will be enough money in the bank to pay off the credit card.
 But then once I’m on the road I relax; if I’ve done my preparation well I know what I can afford, and any overspend normally gets covered by the savings I make by not being at home.

 Not the destination I am visiting, but the hotel I choose.
 I normally travel either by joining an organised adventure travel tour, or completely on my own.
 Tours are great because someone else makes the decisions, and if you find yourself in a hotel which is miles from anywhere, it doesn’t matter because someone will be picking you up.
 But when I’m on my own, I am very particular about the location of my hotel.
 Although I’m budget-conscious, my top priority is to be in a very central location, which is safe, and from which I can walk to most sites of interest and a variety of affordable restaurants.
 Or, better still, I find a hotel which is close to a metro station.
 I have got some of my best deals this way: by choosing a hotel which is a little further out but located right beside a metro stop, I have kept my costs down but can still get home quickly and without a long, dark walk on my own.